dmrokan/gsl4godot_gsl/doc_sphinx/fft.rst

 * Digital Signal Processing Committee and IEEE Acoustics, Speech, and Signal Processing Committee, editors.
   Programs for Digital Signal Processing.
 IEEE Press, 1979.

-..  @noindent
-..
-There is also an annotated bibliography of papers on the FFT and related
-..  topics by Burrus,

-..  @itemize @w{}
-..  @item C. S. Burrus.
-Notes on the FFT.
-..  @end itemize
-..  @noindent
-..
-The notes are available from @url{http://www-dsp.rice.edu/res/fft/fftnote.asc}.

 For large-scale FFT work we recommend the use of the dedicated FFTW library by Frigo and Johnson.
 The FFTW library is self-optimizing---it